MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Break_2.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Break_2
+# break_2

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

 Disassociates a shadow copy volume from VSS and makes it accessible as a regular volume.
-The volume can then be accessed using a drive letter \(if assigned\) or volume name.
-If used without parameters, **break** displays help at the command prompt.
+The volume can then be accessed using a drive letter \(if assigned\) or volume name. if used without parameters, **break** displays help at the command prompt.

 > [!NOTE]
 > This command is relevant only for hardware shadow copies after import.

-For examples of how to use this command, see [Examples](#BKMK_examples).
+for examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax